 Dr. Grady Birdsell graduated from Palmer College of Chiropractic in 1983.
 He attended classes with Dr. Richard Yennie from 1978 to 1981, and served a clinical acupuncture apprenticeship with Dr. Koji Uemura from 1983 to 1985, and with Dr. jin Zhou from 1993 to 1995.
 Dr. Birdsell became a Fellow of the International Academy of Clinical Acupuncture in 1986.
 He traveled to China in 1988 as part of an exchange group in acupuncture.
 He received his Diplomat of Acupuncture from Shangai Research Institute, Shangai, China in 1989.
 In 1993, Dr. Birdsell became board eligible in Chiropractic Orthopedics.
 Dr. Birdsell is a member of the American Chiropractic Association.

-Dr. Melissa Birdsell graduated from Millikin University with a Bachelor of Science Degree in Biology in 2007.
-She graduated from Palmer College of Chiropractic with her Doctor of Chiropractic degree in 2011.
+Dr. Melissa Birdsell graduated from Millikin University with a Bachelor of Science Degree in Biology in 2007 and then graduated from Palmer College of Chiropractic with her Doctor of Chiropractic degree in 2011.
 Dr. Melissa Birdsell completed her acupuncture study at Logan College of Chiropractic.
 Dr. Birdsell has also traveled to China to further study traditional Chinese medicine, specifically acupuncture.
 Dr. Birdsell has received additional training from Palmer College of Chiropractic in low-force adjusting techniques such as Activator Methods and Logan Basic to fit every patient’s needs or preferences.
-She takes a special interest in pediatrics and completed a Pediatric PracTise program also at Palmer College of Chiropractic.
-Dr. Melissa is the daughter of Dr. David Birdsell and looks forward to continuing a family clinical tradition at Birdsell Chiropractic and Acupuncture Clinic.
+She takes a special interest in pediatrics and is a board-certified Diplomate in Clinical Chiropractic Pediatrics (DICCP).